Mortgage Credit Certificates (MCCs) Help First-Time Homebuyers

 How the MCC Works

-With an MCC, the IRS allows you to not only deduct your mortgage interest on Schedule A (if you choose to itemize), but also take a credit of up to 20% of your mortgage interest against your tax liabilities (by filing IRS form 8396).
+With an MCC, the IRS allows you to not only deduct your mortgage interest on Schedule A (if you choose to itemize), but also take a credit of up to 20% or more of your mortgage interest against your tax liabilities (by filing IRS form 8396).
 Your tax professional will tell you that tax credits can save you a lot more than tax deductions.
-For example, if you get your new home under contract by April 30, 2010, and close on your purchase by June 30, you can also take advantage of the first-time homebuyer tax credit (of up to $8,000).

 But that's not all, your mortgage lender deducts the amount of the credit from your house payment when calculating your debt-to-income ratios.
 This can help you qualify for a larger loan than you otherwise could.
 Here's an example: